Mary Towne Burt: President of the New York State Union

 For some years, she had charge of the legislative interests.
 In 1885–87, she was superintendent of the Department of Social Purity, and at once entered upon a campaign to raise "the age of consent" for young girls.
 In 1887, this effort was successful, the legislature raising the age from 10 years to 16 years.
 In 1891–92, she led in the legislative work that resulted in the closing of the New York State exhibit at the World's Fair on Sundays, and in the passage of the bill prohibiting the employment of barmaids in saloons.
 She also led in the protest against the excise bill which resulted in the modification of some of its worst features.

 As an organizer, she was indefatigable.
 Nothing stopped her from meeting with women and explaining the methods of temperance work, while she quickly selected those best fitted to become leaders.
 She presided at the organization of a large proportion of the county unions.
 The personal acquaintance with the active members thus gained, greatly aided her in the selection of superintendents and committees, so far as it fell to the president to make such selections.

 In other enterprises, she showed similar ability.
-The erection of a permanent building on the state fair grounds at Syracuse was one of them in view of the fact that the WCTU had secured the passage in the state legislature of a law prohibiting the sale of intoxicating liquors on the state and county fair grounds within its jurisdiction, the carrying out of which policy changed the character and conduct of agricultural fairs in New York.
+The erection of a permanent building on the state fair grounds at Syracuse was one of them as the WCTU had secured the passage in the state legislature of a law prohibiting the sale of intoxicating liquors on the state and county fair grounds within its jurisdiction, the carrying out of which policy changed the character and conduct of agricultural fairs in New York.
 For several years, Burt took an active interest in the WCTU work at the state fair grounds at Syracuse, which overtaxed her health and physical strength.